 Direct mail increases the engagement and conversion potential of your advertising.
 In short, you’ll see more customers in a better position to buy more often.

 Reach More Customers, More Often

 Your customer base spans generations, and some of them might not be as tech-savvy as others, so adding an analog option caters to their familiarities and engages them on firmer ground.

 Generation X and Baby Boomers remain some of the best targets for direct mail marketing.
 Boomers especially, as 72% of them review, read, and sort their mail at least six times a week4.
 Plenty of opportunities to capture their attention.
 Both the 55-64 and 65+ age groups also have a 47% reading rate of advertising mail, more than any other age group.

 That doesn’t mean the younger generations are out of reach.
-Millennials might seem like the toughest target audience due to the sheer amount of connections they have to the digital world and the ways they’re disrupting established norms.
-However, direct mail can be a potent draw, as only 19% of millennials reported to “always” or “frequently” open emails.
+Millennials might seem like the toughest target audience due to the sheer amount of connections they have to the digital world and how they’re disrupting established norms.
+However, direct mail can be a potent draw, as only 19% of millennials reported “always” or “frequently” opening emails.
 By contrast, 62% say they visited a business looking to buy based on something they’d seen in their mailbox5.
 That’s more than both Generation X and baby boomers.

 Mail likely matters more to millennials for a few reasons.
 First, despite their digital savvy, they appreciate an ad they can hold in their hands more than the constant bombardment of content they see online.
-Second, they can be cautious when it comes to making nonessential purchases, and printed materials usually have more information on them than an email.
+Second, they can be cautious when making nonessential purchases, and printed materials usually have more information on them than an email.
 That way, younger buyers have a better idea of what they’re buying and how it benefits them.
-Third, and most importantly, millennials are more likely to shop at businesses they feel care about their communities and their customers, and the personal touches on a direct mail piece show them that your dealership values their time, money, and individuality.
+Third, and most importantly, millennials are more likely to shop at businesses they feel care about their communities and their customers.
+The personal touches on a direct mail piece show them that your dealership values their time, money, and individuality.

 What It All Means